erinheim/Flights/README.md

   `xcodebuild test -scheme Flights -destination "platform=iOS Simulator,name=iPhone 16"`

 ## Data & Services
-- Live data: AviationStack (`AVIATIONSTACK_API_KEY`) is used for search and flight lookups when a key is present.
+- Live data: AviationStack (`AVIATIONSTACK_API_KEY`) is used for search and flight lookups when a key is present (prefer flight numbers like `AS338`, but airline names like “Alaska” also work).
 - Offline/demo: Mock data remains available and is used automatically when no key or when API errors occur.
 - User flights: persisted locally via `UserDefaults`; you can add flights manually in-app.